dragonflyoss/d7y.io/docs/development-guide/configure-development-nvironment.md

 Configure Scheduler yaml file, The default path in Linux is `/etc/dragonfly/scheduler.yaml` in linux, refer to [Scheduler](../reference/configuration/scheduler.md).

-Set the `database.redis.addrs` and `manager.addr` addresses manager. under the configuration file to your actual addresses.
+Set the `database.redis.addrs` and `manager.addr` address in the configuration file to your actual address.
 Configuration content is as follows:

 ```yaml
 # Scheduler configuration.